DecisionsDev/decisions-on-graalvm/README.md

 Take a JSE runner application that executes the ODM RuleSession API, or the DecisionEngine API.
 This decision service runner has to load the ruleapp or ruleset into the rule execution stack and execute the rules against input parameters.
 You can leverage the app simpleloanvalidationsparkrunner from the [ODM-on-Spark](https://github.com/ODMDev/decisions-on-spark/blob/master/simple-loan-validation-spark-runner/README.md) repository.

+Check that the jar has a main class specified in its manifest.

 You compile the decision service runner into native code:
 ```console
 native-image -jar simpleloanvalidationsparkrunner-1.0-SNAPSHOT-withspark.jar -H:+ReportExceptionStackTraces  --no-fallback --report-unsupported-elements-at-runtime